wellsy57/Home-Assistant-Project/files/LIGHTSYS.md

 ## MQTT + WIFI + HA

-I have a newer lighting system in my rumpus room which is based on sonoff basics performing the functions of local wall switches, light relays, PIR sensors and the 'occupied entity.
+I have a newer lighting system (which is still evolving) in my rumpus room which is based on sonoff basics performing the functions of local wall switches, light relays, PIR sensors and the 'occupied entity.
 To ensure reliability, I use a wired switch to the sonoff acting as the light relay of selected lights.
-As long as there is 240v power, lights continue to work locally.
+As long as there is 240v power, then selected lights continue to work locally.

-For Automation I use various Tasmota Rules residing on the applicable sonoff basic's.
+For automation I use various Tasmota Rules residing on the applicable sonoff basic's.
 This provides ALL control logic with communications between devices relying on MQTT and WIFI.
-Remote control also fails without MQTT, WIFI and HA server however these systems are on a UPS PROTECTED SUPPLY.
+Remote control also fails without MQTT, WIFI and HA server however these systems are also on a UPS PROTECTED SUPPLY.

 ## Auto with local control and occupation